AbelVolpi/PokemonApi_Application/README.md

 ./gradlew app:connectedAndroidTest
 ```

-## 🚧 Next steps & work in progress:
+## 🚧 Next steps & work in progress

 - Integrate UI tests in code coverage
 - Integrate UI tests in CI
 - Migrate to modularization by feature
+- Add swipe to refresh